FirasMoalla/refarch-cloudnative-micro-customer/README.md

 ### Register on IBM Cloud

-Click [here](http://ibm.biz/msworkshop) to register an account on IBM Cloud.
+Click on [here](http://ibm.biz/msworkshop) to register an account on IBM Cloud.

 ### Deploy a Kubernetes Cluster on IBM Cloud